koinotice/genv/gitbook/usage/configuration.md

 ## Custom Domains

-_Harpoon_ uses `harpoon.dev` as its default domain.
-You can configure your own domains with the `CUSTOM_DOMAINS` array:
+_Harpoon_ uses `.harpoon` as its default domain for external ingress traffic.
+You can configure your own domains with the `CUSTOM_DOMAINS`
+array:

 ```bash
 CUSTOM_DOMAINS[0]=example.com